FreeCAD/FreeCAD-documentation/wiki/Ubuntu_Snap.md

 To figure out which development version is installed type the following in the Command-line interface   *

  {{Code|lang=bash|code=
-snap info freecad-ppd
+snap info freecad
 }}

 ## Advanced

-The following commands are geared towards users that are familiar with git and have a locally cloned repository of the upstream FreeCAD repository.
+The following commands are geared towards users that are familiar with `git` and have a locally cloned repository of the upstream FreeCAD repository.

  {{Code|lang=bash|code=
 git clone https   *//github.com/FreeCAD/FreeCAD